RobertTalbert/linalg-diffeq/course-docs/mth302-w23-syllabus.md

 ### Deadline extensions

-If you are working on a Practice Set, Application/Analysis set, or Miniproject, and need a little additional time to complete your work, you can extend the deadline by filling out the **Due Date Change Request Form** found in the Blackboard sidebar.
+If you are working on an Application/Analysis set or Miniproject, and need a little additional time to complete your work, you can extend the deadline by filling out the **Due Date Change Request Form** found in the Blackboard sidebar.
 You do not need approval; this form is simply informing me of when you plan on turning in the work.
 Please note, you may not get timely feedback on your work if you change the due date.
 If you ask for repeated extensions, I will likely reach out to see if we can find ways to help you keep up better.

 The reason we have such a liberal policy on deadlines is that this is how it works in the real world.
 In the real world, due dates and deadlines exist, but studies have shown that most of these are flexible, assigned mainly as a "commitment device" to help you stay motivated to complete the task.
 But, if you need more time to get the job done well, you email whoever set the deadline and ask if you can have some more time.
 Studies have shown[^1] that deadline extensions, when requested in moderation and when truly needed, can lead to better evaluation (and better work).

 [^1]: "Go Ahead and Ask for More Time on that Deadline", https://hbr.org/2021/12/go-ahead-and-ask-for-more-time-on-that-deadline

-However, please note, there are some limitations on deadline extensions:
+However, please note, there are some **limitations on deadline extensions**:

-- Deadline extensions are expected to be reasonable, for example a few hours or a single day.
-If you ask for a significantly long extension, I will likely overrule it and give you a shorter extension instead, which you'll be expected to follow.
+- **Deadlines for Class Prep, Skill Quizzes, and Practice Sets (WeBWorK) may not be extended**.
+Class Preps are time-sensitive and are only effective if completed before class.
+Skill Quizzes are done in class.
+Practice Sets have a week or more, with unlimited reattempts before completion; they also take a nontrivial amount of work to reset deadlines for individuals.
+- **Deadline extensions should be no more than 24 hours.** If you ask for something longer than that, you'll need to explain why, and I may ask you to turn it in sooner.
-- Deadlines may not be extended twice on the same assignment.
+- **Deadlines may not be extended twice on the same assignment**.
+Simply choose a reasonable deadline extension once, then abide by it.
-- Extending the deadline on a Practice Set (on WeBWorK) requires at least 24 hours notice so I can set you up on WeBWorK with a custom deadline.
-- Class Prep deadlines may not be extended.
-- Skill Quizzes must be completed in class, so their deadlines may not be extended.
-- The final deadline for Miniprojects (11:59pm ET April 16) may not be extended.
+- The **final deadline for Miniprojects (11:59pm ET April 16) may not be extended**.

 ### Technology skills and support